y-z-zhang/optimize_sym_cluster/README.md

 4. Network1.txt

-  Adjacency matrix of the 16-node network used as an example in the three implementations.
+  Adjacency matrix of the 16-node network used as an example in all three programs.

 All three programs can be run directly in Matlab.
-One can customize the initial network by supplying the adjacency matrix of the network in a text file.
+One can customize the initial network structure by supplying the adjacency matrix of the network in a text file.